wp-plugins/wordbooker/readme.txt

 - Any errors Wordbooker encounters while communicating with Facebook will be recorded in error logs; the error logs (if any) are viewable in the "Wordbooker" panel of the "Options" WordPress admin page.

-- To discourage spammy behavior, Facebook restricts each user of any application to 25 posts within any rolling 48-hour window of time.
+- To discourage spammy behavior, Facebook restricts each user of any application to approximately 25 posts within any rolling 24-hour window of time.
 If you've been playing around with Wordbooker and posting lots of test posts, you have likely hit this limit; it will appear in the error logs as `error_code 4: "Application request limit reached"`.
 There is nothing to do but wait it out.

 - Facebook sometimes incorrectly returns this result to application requests (other developers have also reported this problem with their Facebook apps; it's not just Wordbook); there is also nothing the Wordbook plugin can do about this.